flag0010/pop_gen_cnn/data_prep_tricks/README.md

+NOTE: LEAVING THIS FOR HISTORICAL PURPOSES.
+UNDER SOME SCENARIOS CONVERTING FROM 0/1 TO -1/1 IS BENEFICIAL.
+TYPICALLY WHEN THE MEAN OF EACH MATRIX IS NEAR 0.5.
+HOWEVER AS ALLELE FREQS ARE COMMONLY SKEWED, THE MEAN WILL BE CLOSER TO ZERO, AND THEN 0/1 ENCODING MAY BE BETTER.
+SO CHECK YOUR DATA BEFORE RECODING.
+THE SIMS HERE DO NOT REFLECT 'NORMAL' COALESCENTS, AND SHOULD NOT BE OVERINTERPRETED REGARDING SNP ENCODING

 This is a simple net that predicts Tajima's D and demonstrates the impact of different techniques used to transform the training data.

 Figure_1.png contains the results.
 The lower the RMSE the better.
 The lines are the average of 10 runs.
 Note y-axis is log scaled to pick up small diffs at lower end.